xdevpro/XCommand/README.md

 -> PreviewMouseUp
 -> PreviewMouseWheel

-These are valid for every windows 8 store and windows desktop WPF UI elements that inherit from UIElement.
+These are valid for any windows 8 store and windows desktop WPF UI elements that inherit from UIElement.
 For example to utilize these routed event based Command and CommandParameter for Grid

 xmlns:XCmd="using:XCommand"